tgquintela/tgquintela.github.io/_notes/theory_of_computation.md

 ---
-title: "Theory of computation"
+title: "# Theory of computation
+"
 collection: notes
 permalink: /notes/theory_of_computation
 date: 2016-06-01
-Tags:
-  - Computer science
-  - Artificial Intelligence

 ---

+# Theory of computation

+2016-06-01

 The theory of computation is the branch that deals with how efficiently problems can be solved on a model of computation, using an algorithm.
 The field is divided into three major branches:
 * Automata theory and language